Authentication

 All authentication methods

 spark loginOpens your default browser.
-Completes an OAuth 2.0 PKCE flow and stores tokens in your system keychain.
+Completes an OAuth 2.0 PKCE flow and writes tokens to ~/.spark/settings.json.
 Tokens refresh automatically.

 Creating an API key